 El Salvador Healthcare System

-Over the last 30-plus years, the El Salvador healthcare system has been considered poor, mainly in the public sector.
+El Salvador’s healthcare system has been considered poor, mainly in the public sector.
 If given a choice, most Salvadorans would prefer the private sector; however, because of the cost, most people opt for the public system.